bthomas2622/twitchDisposition/README.md

 ###### Tools

-Twitch Emotimeter was programmed through Python 3.5.
+"Twitch Disposition" was programmed through Python 3.5.
 The NLTK Python platform was utilized for its VADER analysis tools.

 ###### Design